mcrawfo2/go-msx/README.md

 - Commit your code to your topic branch

-- Rebase your topic branch onto develop (do not reverse merge develop into your branch)
+- Rebase your topic branch onto master (do not reverse merge master into your branch)

 - Ensure your commits are cohesive, or just squash them